NLPWM-WHU/RACL/README.md

 # RACL
  Code and datasets of our paper "[Relation-Aware Collaborative Learning for Unified Aspect-Based Sentiment Analysis](https://github.com/NLPWM-WHU/RACL/blob/master/RACL_paper.pdf)" accepted by ACL 2020.
-(Viewing the paper online may fail occasionally, so download/clone it to your own computer.
-You can also find the paper on [Google Drive](https://drive.google.com/file/d/11MnM4WmBDPXIVitqeAmFXKokDzJFADOj/view?usp=sharing) and [Baidu Cloud(passward:8d2z)](https://pan.baidu.com/s/1AR9M852MrZhao5n5V2nwzw).)
+(You can also find the paper on [Google Drive](https://drive.google.com/file/d/11MnM4WmBDPXIVitqeAmFXKokDzJFADOj/view?usp=sharing) and [Baidu Cloud(passward:8d2z)](https://pan.baidu.com/s/1AR9M852MrZhao5n5V2nwzw).)

 ## 1. Requirements
  To reproduce the reported results accurately, please install the specific version of each package.